Cost to Paint a House (Exterior)

 Exterior House Painting Prices

-As we mentioned previously, the average cost of painting a house exterior in the UK varies on many factors.
-A significant cost-varying factor would be the size and style of your home, as larger or more complex designs can take longer than painting a straightforward wall.
+The average cost of painting a house exterior in the UK varies on many factors.
+A significant factor is the size and style of your home, as larger or more complex designs can take longer than painting a straightforward, flat wall.

 Below is a table in which we have demonstrated an example of how much the cost may vary when hiring a tradesperson to carry out the work on your property.